promises-aplus/promises-spec/README.md

 1. Generally, it will only be known that `x` is a true promise if it comes from the current implementation.
 This clause allows the use of implementation-specific means to adopt the state of known-conformant promises.

 1. This procedure of first storing a reference to `x.then`, then testing that reference, and then calling that reference, avoids multiple accesses to the `x.then` property.
 Such precautions are important for ensuring consistency in the face of an accessor property, whose value could change between retrievals.

+1. Implementations should *not* set arbitrary limits on the depth of thenable chains, and assume that beyond that arbitrary limit the recursion will be infinite.
+Only true cycles should lead to a `TypeError`; if an infinite chain of distinct thenables is encountered, recursing forever is the correct behavior.

 ---